WorldOfBerk/Blender-Material-UI/README.md

 ### Info Section

 - Access important information and resources in the "Info" section of the UI.
-- Stay connected with a direct link to your GitHub repository for the add-on.
+- Stay connected with a direct link to my GitHub repository for the add-on.

 ## Installation